nondescryptid/opendoc-state-court-judgments/2019_SGDC_101/report.md

 36    Turning to (the participation element), it was emphasised by this court in L_ee Chez Kee v PP_ (“_Lee Chez Kee_”) that participation, not presence, is the key ingredient in imposing liability under s 34 PC and that this is a question of fact to be decided in each case (see _Lee Chez Kee_ at \[146\]). **_The secondary offender satisfies this requirement of participation if he participates in the specific criminal act committed by the actual doer which gives rise to the offence charged or if he participates in some other criminal act that is done in furtherance of the common intention of all the offenders_**, _ie_, he participated in any of the diverse acts which altogether formed the unity of criminal behaviour resulting in the offence charged and that offence was commonly intended by all the offenders…

 69     I am satisfied that the element of Mr Shahidin’s **_participation_** in the transaction with Mr Fadli is 2 August 2016 is amply fulfilled from the evidence.
-Mr Shahidin had received the order and directly quoted the selling price[\[note: 74\]](#Ftn_74), and liaised with Mr Fadli in respect of the collection time and place.
+Mr Shahidin had received the order and directly quoted the selling price[^74], and liaised with Mr Fadli in respect of the collection time and place.
 From his account, Mr Zulkifli had taken steps to ‘process’ the order by taking the methamphetamine from his source, and then use the materials from Mr Shahidin’s apartment for the multiple layers of wrapping.

 70     The interception by CNB had occurred when the two men had been on their way to meet Mr Fadli, with Mr Shahidin being the **_only one_** of the two men recognised by the former.
 Given the involvement of Mr Shahidin at multiple critical steps the transaction, Mr Shahidin was a key participant.
 Even if it may be argued that the person in actual possession of the _Ice_ (ie Mr Zulkifli) would be the one who would be more likely to personally execute the exchange, it was Shahidin who, by his own admission, was in physical possession of his **_mobile phone_** at the time the two left the premises, and thus be in a continued position to co-ordinate the transaction between Mr Fadli and a man he could barely recognise beyond his dark complexion.
-Considering the number of frenetic messages for timing and directions in the latter part of the transcript P20[\[note: 75\]](#Ftn_75), it was likely that **_further_** co-ordination would have been required after the duo reached the ground floor, before the transaction could take place, and it was, in my view, far more likely that the person **_holding_** the mobile phone (ie Mr Shahidin himself) to have assumed the continued responsibility to facilitate a successful meet-up and exchange.
+Considering the number of frenetic messages for timing and directions in the latter part of the transcript P20[^75], it was likely that **_further_** co-ordination would have been required after the duo reached the ground floor, before the transaction could take place, and it was, in my view, far more likely that the person **_holding_** the mobile phone (ie Mr Shahidin himself) to have assumed the continued responsibility to facilitate a successful meet-up and exchange.

 ### Whether the transcript of calls and messages between Fadli and the accused was reliable

 71     Counsel had sought to cast doubt on both accuracy and veracity of the transcript at P20.
-His submission included the fact that Mr Fadli’s conversation with Mr Shahidin had not been on speaker phone, and thus Sgt Norjahsher did not **_hear_** the actual conversation[\[note: 76\]](#Ftn_76) between the two men.
+His submission included the fact that Mr Fadli’s conversation with Mr Shahidin had not been on speaker phone, and thus Sgt Norjahsher did not **_hear_** the actual conversation[^76] between the two men.
 In my view, however, it would have been unrealistic to have the conversation on speakerphone, as doing so would have run the risk of transmitting background noise from Tanglin CNB office, or even Sgt Norjansher’s verbal cues while giving instructions, and possibly arousing Mr Shahidin’s suspicion that he was the subject of a sting operation.
-On the accuracy of the transcript, Sgt Norjansher gave his account that he had taken screenshots[\[note: 77\]](#Ftn_77) of the WhatsApp messages, and made written annotations[\[note: 78\]](#Ftn_78) before he executed the finalised typed transcript of the record of communications some six hours after the communications took place.
+On the accuracy of the transcript, Sgt Norjansher gave his account that he had taken screenshots[^77] of the WhatsApp messages, and made written annotations[^78] before he executed the finalised typed transcript of the record of communications some six hours after the communications took place.

 72     From this account, it would be clear that Sgt Norjansher had referred from a contemporaneous handwritten record of the conversation, and not merely from his memory, with the attendant risks of fallible recall.
 Given this, I do not find any basis to doubt the exactness in the transcription of the actual messages.
 It would, of course, have been ideal if Sgt Norjansher had been prescient enough to have retained his handwritten ‘working papers’ as well as the **_screen-shots_** of Mr Fadli’s mobile phone to resolve all controversies on accuracy, but I accept that he might not have anticipated the defence’s challenge.
 Without any advance knowledge of a challenge of this nature, it would not be reasonable to expect Sgt Norjansher to keep the images in his phone for the not insignificant duration between 2 August 2016 and 11 April 2018, when he gave his evidence.

 73     Defence counsel has highlighted the fact that the FORT report of SHAH-1 did not contain a complete documentation of messages and calls.
 The FORT officer, Mr Koh Soon Sim, has conceded that forensic software had technical limitations, which inhibited its ability to retrieve messages from Shahidin’s phone, and that only successfully extracted messages were retrieved.
 Mr Koh could not work any further on Shahidin’s phone, despite the device being in police/CNB hands, as the extant WhatsApp edition had expired, and any attempt to update the application would risk the contamination of the phone’s data, degrading its forensic value.

 74     In evaluating the evidence, I accept that there are indeed errors and inconsistencies, the faults appear to be clerical in nature, as I would accept that the entry in the FORT report is more likely to be correct, regarding the call on 2 August 2016 at 3.45 pm, and that it was Mr Fadli who had called Mr Shahidin, and not _vice versa_ as indicated in P20.
 These minor inroads into the accuracy of the record of communications do very little to stem the far more pervasive impression that the messages are largely correctly recorded.
-This has been verified by Mr Fadli in his testimony[\[note: 79\]](#Ftn_79), after he was taken through the contents of P20.
-Almost all the translations, including vernacular usages and abbreviations have also been certified **_correct_** by PW7, professional interpreter Mohammad Farhan Bin Sani at both a literal and contextual level[\[note: 80\]](#Ftn_80) Given that P-20 is at least partially supported by forensic analysis of its counterpart device (Mr Shahidin’s phone _vide_ FORT report SHAH-1), attested to in authenticity by PW4; Mr Fadli and PW5; Sgt Norjansher, and assessed to be a faithfully translation by PW7, I would find P20 to be, after excluding the qualifications above, a document of high **_probative value_** of the phone and text interactions that are set out, with the context and contents strongly indicating the communications to be between Mr Fadli and Mr Shahidin.
+This has been verified by Mr Fadli in his testimony[^79], after he was taken through the contents of P20.
+Almost all the translations, including vernacular usages and abbreviations have also been certified **_correct_** by PW7, professional interpreter Mohammad Farhan Bin Sani at both a literal and contextual level[^80] Given that P-20 is at least partially supported by forensic analysis of its counterpart device (Mr Shahidin’s phone _vide_ FORT report SHAH-1), attested to in authenticity by PW4; Mr Fadli and PW5; Sgt Norjansher, and assessed to be a faithfully translation by PW7, I would find P20 to be, after excluding the qualifications above, a document of high **_probative value_** of the phone and text interactions that are set out, with the context and contents strongly indicating the communications to be between Mr Fadli and Mr Shahidin.

 75     For completeness in assessing the factual matrix of this case, I should highlight that also seems to be a difference between the various parties in their respective accounts of the _price_ of the drugs ordered.
-Sgt Norjansher had indicated his instructions to Mr Fadli to order $30 of methamphetamine in the first entry of P20[\[note: 81\]](#Ftn_81), which he understood to be Mr Fadli’s ‘usual order’.
+Sgt Norjansher had indicated his instructions to Mr Fadli to order $30 of methamphetamine in the first entry of P20[^81], which he understood to be Mr Fadli’s ‘usual order’.
 In his court testimony, Mr Fadli was rather vague about how much he paid for the drugs in his last two transactions.
-He had indicated that he had paid ‘_Thirty…less than 50, if I’m not mistaken’[\[note: 82\]](#Ftn_82)_ during his first transaction for some 0.2 to 0.3 grammes of _Ice_, and that the agreed price was ‘_around $50’[\[note: 83\]](#Ftn_83)_ for the purchase on 2 August 2016.
+He had indicated that he had paid ‘_Thirty…less than 50, if I’m not mistaken’[^82]_ during his first transaction for some 0.2 to 0.3 grammes of _Ice_, and that the agreed price was ‘_around $50’[^83]_ for the purchase on 2 August 2016.
 To be fair, Mr Fadli gave his evidence on 24 November 2017, almost 16 months from the day that he and Mr Shahidin had been arrested.
-Mr Shahidin’s account[\[note: 84\]](#Ftn_84), on the other hand, was that he had quoted a sum of $70-80 for 0.5 grammes of _Ice._ The amount actually seized from Mr Zulkifli was 0.50 grammes of crystalline substance that contained not less than 0.33 gram of methamphetamine.
+Mr Shahidin’s account[^84], on the other hand, was that he had quoted a sum of $70-80 for 0.5 grammes of _Ice._ The amount actually seized from Mr Zulkifli was 0.50 grammes of crystalline substance that contained not less than 0.33 gram of methamphetamine.
 From the documented evidence, the difference might well be from a miscommunication during Mr Fadli’s initial call at 2.59 pm.
 This is because the price or quantity of the _Ice_ to be transacted is never mentioned again in the next 37 entries of the transcript.
 It may thus be inferred that both parties were oblivious to the metaphorical **_crossed lines_** between Mr Fadli’s actual order and Mr Shahidin’s impression of his order.

 ### Whether s 18(4) of the Misuse of Drugs Acts would apply here